 For more information, check out this article from Wikipedia on broad mites.

-By now, you should have a better idea of what could be causing curled leaves on your tomato plants.
-If you take steps to treat and prevent the problem, you will be one step closer to a bountiful tomato harvest.
+Now you know what might be causing curled leaves on your tomato plants.
+You also know how to treat and prevent the problem, which takes you one step closer to a bountiful tomato harvest.